goinfinite/os/README.md

 ## Running

-SAM is designed to manage an application with its dependencies in a container, specifically on top of Red Hat UBI 8.
-However, it may also work as a regular binary in any RPM-based distro so you can use it to run your applications directly in a virtual machine or bare metal server.
+SAM is designed to manage an application with its dependencies in a container, specifically on top of [bitnami/minideb:bookworm-amd64](https://hub.docker.com/r/bitnami/minideb/) image.
+However, it may also work as a regular binary on Debian-based distro so you can use it to run your applications directly in a virtual machine or bare metal server.

 To run SAM as a container, you can use the image available at DockerHub with the following command: